danbev/learning-ai/notes/ggml.md

 ```
 So the function `ggml_init` returns an instance of `struct ggml_context`
 initialized with the parameters.
 The `struct ggml_context` is an opaque struct
-so we can simply use `ptype ggml_context` to see what it contains.
+so we can't simply use `ptype ggml_context` to see what it contains.
 But we can
 list it using:
 ```console
 (gdb) list ggml.c:4188